 Through our experience, there is lot to be learned from trying something new – failing and trying again, or achieving a personal best.
 We have introduced people to sport across our campus and have provided the guidance and abilities to push them to their personal podiums across the globe.

 Many see it as a ski lesson, skate lesson or a week of summer camp.
 We see it as an opportunity to instil valuable life skills to enable people to have a positive impact on their family, friends and the community as a whole.

 At WinSport, we believe we are here to teach others how they can be better than yesterday.

 To inspire and activate human potential through the spirit of sport.

 To be a world leading centre for winter sport excellence and athletic development.

 To provide opportunities for Canadians to discover, develop and excel at sport through world-class training, facilities and exceptional experiences.

 A not-for-profit organization, WinSport owns and operates Canada Olympic Park in Calgary, the Bill Warren Training Centre at the Canmore Nordic Centre in Canmore Alberta, and the Beckie Scott High Performance Training Centre on Haig Glacier Alberta.
 WinSport also funds two-thirds of the operating budget for the Olympic Oval at the University of Calgary.
-Money spent at WinSport facilities supports not only Canadian high-performance athletes, but introduces thousands of Calgarians to winter sports each year.
+Money spent at WinSport facilities supports not only Canadian high-performance athletes, but introduces thousands of Calgarians to mountain-based sports each year.